noxtoby/internal/docs/Contributing/documentation_guidelines.md

 In this last step, you instruct `jekyll` to take all of the templates and files in the current directory and spin them up into a webpage, and `ruby` will serve it on your local machine.
 The instruction for this, from the root directory of the repo:
 ```
-cd PennLINC.github.io
+cd internal
 bundle exec jekyll serve
 ```

 If you see something like this:

 ```
-Configuration file: /Users/mac/BBL/PennLINC.github.io/_config.yml
+Configuration file: /Users/ponderer/internal/_config.yml
-            Source: /Users/mac/BBL/PennLINC.github.io
+            Source: /Users/ponderer/internal
-       Destination: /Users/mac/BBL/PennLINC.github.io/_site
+       Destination: /Users/ponderer/internal/_site
  Incremental build: disabled.
 Enable with --incremental
       Generating...
                     done in 4.378 seconds.
- Auto-regeneration: enabled for '/Users/mac/BBL/PennLINC.github.io'
+ Auto-regeneration: enabled for '/Users/ponderer/internal'
     Server address: http://127.0.0.1:4000//
   Server running... press ctrl-c to stop.
 ```

 You're in business!
-Just visit http://127.0.0.1:4000// in your web browser to view the local version of PennLINC.github.io!
+Just visit http://127.0.0.1:4000// in your web browser to view the local version of internal!

 Now, you can edit files locally in `docs/`, and whenever you save the file, the local web page will update to reflect those changes!
-When you're done, hit CTRL-C to stop serving the site, and then commit and push your changes to Github to put them on the internet.
+When you're done, hit CTRL-C to stop serving the site, and then commit and push your changes to GitHub to put them on the internet.